The Colors of Ices: Measuring ice column density through photometry: Discussion: Measuring ice column density

 \subsection{Measuring CO abundance}

 We measure the column density of CO ice by computing the color excess ($\Delta m$) of CO in the F466N band.
-To infer that it is an excess, we need to know the star's intrinsic brightness.
+To infer that the observed flux represents absorption, we need to know a given star's intrinsic brightness.
 We use F405N as the reference filter, as it is the closest in color that is not strongly affected by other abundant ices (see \S \ref{sec:f405n} above); F410M is also a good reference, but it is subject to substantial CO$_2$ absorption (see \S \ref{sec:f405nf410m}).
 F405N can have excess emission from Br$\alpha$, but such emission is rare in stars.
 From the equations in \S \ref{sec:rteqns}, we compute the $\Delta m$ as a function of column density.
-We then measure the F405N-F466N color and de-redden it using the F182M-F212N color, adopting the \citet{Chiar2006} extinction curve (see \S \ref{sec:extinctioncurve} for discussion of the uncertainty).
+We then measure the F405N-F466N color and de-redden it using the F182M-F212N color, adopting the \citet{Chiar2006} extinction curve assuming all stars have zero intrinsic color (see \S \ref{sec:extinctioncurve} for discussion of the uncertainty).

 While no single track through Figure \ref{fig:colorcolor} can accommodate all of the data, and no plausible tracks explain any of the wide-band colors shown in \ref{fig:colorcolorwide}, the H$_2$O:CO:CO$_2$ = 10:1:1 line roughly traverses most of the Brick data from project 2221.
 We therefore adopt this ratio of ice species to infer the column densities of the observed molecules.